Antique Singer Sewing

 When Will the World End discus Aquarium Catfish Fish Aquarium Plants discus Mystery and Apple Snails

-Angelfish Fish Natural Cures for Disease Discus Depression and Its Cure
+Angelfish Fish Natural Cures for Disease Discus How to Beat Depression

 Discus fish do a good job of caring for their young.
 Both parents are involved in caring for them and they feed their young by a secretion that comes through their skin.
 The young can live off of this for the first few days to a couple of weeks.
 After that they probably eat what their parents eat.
 It is fun to have a family of these fish in the aquarium and watch the young fly following their parents around in the nursery and being cared for by them.